 Mrs Jenkins leaves in 2001, and Mrs Jenny Ethell is appointed Acting Principal for 2002.
 From February to April 2003, Mrs Leonie Drew and Mrs Yvonne Palmer co-act in the role, until the College’s next Principal, Mr Stephen Lee, takes up the post.

 The Junior School also survives numerous changes in leadership.
 Mrs Drew resigns in 2003, and her role is taken up by Mrs Wendy Harmon in 2004, followed by Mrs Debbie Dickson in 2006 and Mr Michael Brown in 2008.

 A century of Methodist Ladies’ College is celebrated throughout 2007 and, under Mr Lee’s leadership, a new flurry of development begins.
-The Middle Year’s building is completed in 2009, the same year that Mr Lee is replaced by our current Principal, Ms Rebecca Cody.
+The Middle Year’s Building is completed in 2009, the same year that Mr Lee is replaced by our current Principal, Ms Rebecca Cody.
 The Building was renamed to be the Marjorie Lyon House after Collegian, Marjorie Lyon, in 2017.

 The Meredith Taylor Health and Sports Centre is finally opened in 2011, and the Garden of Praise is established in 2012.

 More major milestones are celebrated by the community, including 100 years of the Collegian’s Association in 2013, and 75 years of Barclay House in 2014.
 At this celebration a time capsule buried in 1989 was opened.

-New buildings and grounds projects include the opening of the Middle School Building (2009), the Meredith Taylor Health and Sports Centre (2012), the Garden of Praise (2013) and in 2015-2016 the complete renovation of boarding facilities.
+New buildings and grounds projects include the opening of the Middle Years' Building (2009), the Meredith Taylor Health and Sports Centre (2012), the Garden of Praise (2013) and in 2015-2016 the complete renovation of boarding facilities.
 Currently, we eagerly await the exciting redevelopment of Junior Years due for completion in 2017.